Models (band): 1983–1985: The Pleasure of Your Company to Out of Mind, Out of Sight

 Models' line-up of Duffield, Freud, Kelly and Price issued the highly regarded The Pleasure of Your Company in October 1983, produced by Nick Launay.
-Its big drum sound and dance-ability, reflected Launay's influence, and Freud's more radio-friendly voice made the album more accessible.
+Its big drum sound and dance-ability reflected Launay's influence, and Freud's more radio-friendly voice made the album more accessible than previous releases.
 The album was critically acclaimed and peaked at No. 12, with the single "I Hear Motion" becoming a No. 16 hit.
 Duffield later explained that the song's distinctive keyboard part had been inspired by a riff from Stevie Wonder's hit "Superstition".
 "I Hear Motion" was used on the soundtrack for the Yahoo Serious film Young Einstein (1988).
-The band released two other singles, "God Bless America" and "No Shoulders, No Head", but neither charted into the Top 50.
+The band released two other singles, "God Bless America" and "No Shoulders, No Head", but neither charted in the Top 50.
 The band supported David Bowie for the Australian leg of his Serious Moonlight Tour in November.
 Kelly and Duffield were invited to sing backing vocals on the INXS album, The Swing.
 The video for "God Bless America", from March 1984, featured backing singers Zan Abeyratne and Kate Ceberano (both members of I'm Talking).
 Kelly appeared ready to disband Models and was even rehearsing with a new band.
 Mushroom Records convinced him to continue with Models and their next single, "Big on Love" produced by Reggie Lucas, was released in November 1984 and peaked at No. 24.

 Fellow Australian band INXS were fans of Models; their manager, Chris Murphy signed them to his MMA management company.
 The group created a hybrid of their alternative roots with a more commercial sound and, under the influence of Murphy, they reassessed their direction and moved towards a more radio-friendly format.
 By late 1984, Models relocated to Sydney and Duffield – with his crucial influence on the band's sound – was forced out by Murphy under acrimonious circumstances to be replaced by Roger Mason (ex-James Freud's Berlin) on keyboards and James Valentine on saxophone.
 Duffield released a solo album, Ten Happy Fingers in 1986 on his own Retrograde Records label.
 For touring during 1983 to 1985, the group was regularly augmented by backing singers Abeyratne and Ceberano; and in 1985, Canadian-born singer Wendy Matthews joined.
 Matthews and Kelly became a couple, remaining together for 11 years, and later founded the band Absent Friends.